Opposite of ANECDOTE – 35 Antonyms With Sentence Examples

 Verification His anecdote from the experiment explained the results.
 They sought verification from scientific protocols.

-READ: Opposite of LETTER - 35 Antonyms With Sentence Examples
+READ: Opposite of PROPER - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of ANECDOTE